 After the embed link, you should provide a transcript.
 These are, admittedly, annoying to write.
 They take a lot of time, and you have to rewatch your video a million times to get it done.
 There are tools for this, but they tend to be less than accurate.

 If you don’t mind spending the money, you can hire people to do a transcription job.
 But I personally just do my own, and find that a ten minute video takes me anywhere from an hour to an hour and a half.
 Just think of it as a time investment.

 Make sure your site is fast: No one will wait for your site to load to then wait for your video to start playing.
 Avoid sites with huge downtimes.
-This stats page will help you make the right choice.

 If you publish videos on a regular basis, make sure to consolidate them to get more attention to older ones.
 The may include:

 - Creating a separate section on-site where all your Youtube videos would be automatically linked.
 Here are some themes that would make it easier for you

 - Creating VOD (video-on-demand) section to generate more leads and build loyalty

 Creating a great video is only part of what leads to a popular one.
 Google ranking is important if you want to compete prior to having a heavy subscription list.
 By using these tips above, you can make sure your video is one of the first results that come up during search.
 Your traffic will get a huge boost as a result.